PrestaShop/prestashop.github.io/news/_posts/2016-07-06-a-year-of-our-integration-fund.md

 tags: [modules, development, addons]
 ---

-[Last year PrestaShop launched our 1$ Million Integration Fund](https://www.prestashop.com/blog/en/prestashop-launches-1000000-integration-fund-community/), conceived as a way to support a selection of developers by granting them funds to develop local modules.
+[Last year PrestaShop launched its 1$ Million Integration Fund](https://www.prestashop.com/blog/en/prestashop-launches-1000000-integration-fund-community/), conceived as a way to support a selection of developers by granting them funds to develop local modules.
 At the Paris PrestaShop Day 2016, we celebrated the first anniversary of the program.

 ![Birthday tweet by Margaux](/assets/images/2016/07/fund_birthday_tweet.png)